 Upon entering into the Collaboration Agreement, the Company received a nonrefundable upfront payment of \$35.0 million and a \$10.0 million investment in its Series B preferred stock by Novartis.
-The Company recorded the Series B preferred stock at its estimated fair value of \$11.7 million, and allocated the remaining \$33.3 million to the Collaboration Agreement.
+The Company recorded the Series B preferred stock at its estimated fair value of \$11.7 million, including \$1.7 million of the upfront payment, and allocated the remaining \$33.3 million of the upfront payment to the Collaboration Agreement.
 The Company believes the consideration it will receive for the manufacturing services during the commercialization term, when and if it provides such services, is representative of the best estimate of selling price of the services.
 Therefore, the entire \$33.3 million of upfront nonrefundable consideration was allocated to the combined unit of accounting.